 In-House Graphic Designers

 In-House Graphic Designers are employed by an established brand or company.
 They tend to have a range of general design skills to suit the various needs of a company.
 Their tasks will vary, and include everything from designing new marketing campaigns to compiling annual reports.
-Depending on the size of the creative department, In-House Graphic Designers may work with a team of other designers, or they may be the solo designer within a company.
+Depending on the size of the creative department, In-House Graphic Designers may work with a creative team of other designers, or they may be the solo designer within a company.

 With in-house graphic design, there is usually a more traditional work environment, with steady paychecks and a regular work schedule.
 In-House Graphic Designers need an in-depth understanding of the company and brand they work for, including the company’s style and audience.
 Because they work to build the brand, In-House Graphic Designers think about long-term design ideas and strategies.
 They continually build and improve upon their previous work.